townxelliot/zerocity-gazetteer/src/introduction.md

 # Zerocity Gazetteer

-This is a setting and adventure designed for use with Troika!.
+This is a setting, backgrounds and adventure designed for use with Troika!.
 I plan to expand the backgrounds over time, but decided to publish what I already have as an experiment.
 Enjoy!

 Version: {{meta.version}}-{{meta.date|replace('-', '')}}